bssb/linuxschool/content/posts/borg-backup/index.md

     - '- /var/lock/*'
 {{< / highlight >}}

+The first pattern is a recursive on the root directory.
+The rest of them are directories to exclude.

-You can run borgmatic manually to create an archive:
+You can run borgmatic manually to create an archive based on the above configuration:
 ```
 sudo borgmatic create
 ```